 Michael Earp is a writer and bookseller from Melbourne, Australia, the editor of Kindred: 12 Queer #LoveOzYA Stories and contributor to Underdog: #LoveOzYA Short Stories.

 Michael Earp is the editor of Kindred: 12 Queer #LoveOzYA Stories and contributor to Underdog: #LoveOzYA Short Stories.
-He has a teaching degree and a Masters in children’s literature and has worked between bookselling and publishing for over seventeen years as a children’s literature specialist.
-His writing has also appeared in The Victorian Writer and Aurealis.
+They have a teaching degree and a Masters in children’s literature and has worked between bookselling and publishing for twenty years as a children’s literature specialist, being named ABA Bookseller of the year in 2021.
+Their writing has also appeared in The Victorian Writer and Aurealis.

 I’m repped by Linda Epstein at Emerald City Literary Agency.

-In 2016 I jumped the counter again, and for a while I was the manager of the delightful children’s bookshop, The Younger Sun, in Yarraville.
+In 2016 I jumped the counter again, and for a while, I was the manager of the delightful children’s bookshop, The Younger Sun, in Yarraville.
 Now I work at The Little Bookroom, the oldest dedicated Children’s Bookshop in the world.
 It’s a glorious place to work.
+I am manager, buyer, and education consultant there and I feel like I’m home.
 I’m thrilled to be working with books all day long, recommending and selling books to you, the charming public.
 I also help serve teachers and librarians in my role there.
 If you’d like me to help with any of your book needs, I’m more than happy to track down something for you.
 Get in touch with me there.

 I completed my Master of Arts in Children’s Literature at Macquarie University in 2014.
 My thesis was a creative work again, this time a Young Adult novel and the exegesis that went with it.
 It’s a novel which explores a teenager’s understanding of religion in relation to his own homosexuality.
 This process gave me many wonderful insights into literature for young people.